Home » Maque Choux

 It’s still fresh corn season here on the Gulf Coast!
 I don’t know anybody who doesn’t like just-picked corn on the cob, but even corn on the cob can get a little meh if you eat it day after day.
 We all need a few other corn recipes in our arsenal, and one of my favorites is maque choux.
 (Pronounced “mock shoe”.)

 So why is this lovely dish called maque choux?
 No one really seems to know for sure.
-The consensus says it’s most likely a French approximation of an indigenous Indian term meaning, “That awesome corn stuff with the bacon on top that they make in Louisiana” or some such.
+The consensus says it’s most likely a French approximation of an indigenous Indian term meaning, “That awesome corn stuff with the bacon on top that they make over in Louisiana” or some such.
 (Those wacky Louisianians, I swear!)

 Yes, this is a Louisiana thing.
 And, actually, it doesn’t always have bacon on top, although it does at my house.
 But either way it’s a dandy use of fresh corn in season, and we can’t get enough of those.
 A big platter of maque choux–especially underneath a pile of fat spicy shrimp–and some buttery toasted french bread is a quick but utterly delicious summertime dinner.
 And it’s fit for company if you’re inclined to share.
 I happen to know that if you serve this for dinner with Arnold Palmers* spiked with a little bourbon, you can declare yourself Queen (or King) of the World, and no one will argue until tomorrow at least.